tpaviot/ProcessScheduler/README.md

 ## About
 The computation is based on a set of constraints expressed under the form of first-order logic assertions.
 Problem solving is performed by the [Z3Prover](https://github.com/Z3Prover/z3).

+This project was inspired by the work form Tim Nonner at https://github.com/timnon/pyschedule.

 ## Helloworld

 ```python